sveronneau/gcp/README.md

 # gcp
-Collection of Packer, Terraform, Consul, Ansible and other GCP related scripts.
+Collection of Packer, Terraform, Consul, Ansible and other GCP related sample scripts.

 * consul
 * Create Master TF Project and SA